coffee2code/disable-search/readme.txt

 == Description ==

 Prevent WordPress from allowing and handling any search requests for the site.
 Specifically, this plugin:

 * Prevents the search form from appearing if the theme uses the standard `get_search_form()` function to display the search form.
 * Prevents the search form from appearing if the theme uses a searchform.php template
+* Prevents the search item from appearing in the admin tool bar when shown on the front-end.
 * Disables the search widget.
   * Removes the Search widget from the list of available widgets
   * Deactivates any search widgets currently in use in any sidebars (they are hidden, not deleted; they'll still be in the proper locations if this plugin gets deactivated)